-9. Dump stuff – balance work and family better by asking yourself: do the kids really need to do four weekly activities each?
+Balance work and family better by asking yourself: do the kids really need to do four weekly activities each?
 Do you really need to say yes to another weekend dinner out?
 Couldn’t you see your mum once a fortnight instead of once a week?
 Isn’t it possible you could get by on a bit less money and drop a shift at work?
-Does all of the kids’ homework have to be completed or just the bits they need work on?
+Does all of the kids’ homework have to be completed, or just the bits they need work on?
 And so it goes… You can also help make yourself feel less harried in life by getting rid of excess stuff.
 Yup, go ahead and Marie Kondo your home and see how much more in control you feel.

 Having space in your day to relax

 This is actually the tricky one, because as we’ve seen from the above list, so many women won’t stop until it’s all done.

 Look, the bottom line is that if you don’t carve out plenty of time to do things you really love, what’s the bloody point of it all?
 Most of the time when we feel like our life is out of balance, it’s because we are trying to shove so much stuff into it that we don’t have time to actually enjoy it.
 That makes no sense.
 It has to stop.